jcarney2024/CodeGenie/README.md

 ## Authors
 - Jack Carney - [jcarney2024](https://github.com/jcarney2024)

+## License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/jcarney2024/CodeGenie/blob/dev/LICENSE) file for details.

+The GPL-3.0 is a copyleft open-source license that requires any derivative work to also be licensed under the same terms.
+This means that if you use any code from this project in your own project, your project must also be licensed under the GPL-3.0.
+It also requires you to provide the source code of your project if you distribute it.

+Please read the [LICENSE](https://github.com/jcarney2024/CodeGenie/blob/dev/LICENSE) file for more information and the terms and conditions of the license.

 ## Acknowledgments
 - This application is using OpenAI Codex API, Make sure to comply with the [terms and conditions](https://beta.openai.com/docs/usage-policies) of the API.